GorginZ/website/content/page/literary/january-2022-readings.md

 -------------------------

 [Gillian Rose's](https://gillianrose.org) contributions to philosophy, sociology, jewish thought and radical politics are important for our time.
+I am taking  *To Think the Absolute — Gillian Rose’s Speculative Philosophy* a lecture series by Daniel Lopez at the [Melbourne School of Continental Philosophy](https://mscp.org.au)

 -------------------------